Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 Film still of John Akomfrah, Nine Muses, 2010.

-Finally got the news dramatizes a form of slavery as social death in a context where the only language available to agents of social justice is the bureaucratic language of management and union.
+Finally Got the News dramatizes a form of slavery as social death in a context where the only language available to agents of social justice is the bureaucratic language of management and union.
 There is not, in other words, a politics available to them, and so the demand of care for the welfare and safety of the workers in the plant cannot remain only an ethical demand, for this is already mediated and contained by the union.
 In order to have a future, the ethical demand must therefore be articulated in political action as the means for breaking out of the nightmare—the cave—of the liminal condition of invisibility, continuous low-level violence, monotony, boredom.
-Finally got the news is the dynamic repressed of the Detroit Industry Murals.
-Imagine, if you will, Finally got the news being projected within and upon the Rivera’s murals: the movement of the film would un-conceal the dead, broken, damaged, and injured bodies that are being polished and smoothed over by the marvelous technique and intentionally idealized image in the murals of harmony between “man” and technology, between the “races,” and between workers and management, revealing the mural as a vision of something like a death-machine.
-Rivera was no capitalist, but like Stalin he admired Ford and Fordism and imagined that this technology for civilization-building could be deflected towards revolutionary ends, and as such it was a price worth paying for technological progress.
+Finally Got the News is the dynamic repressed of the Detroit Industry Murals.
+Imagine, if you will, Finally Got the News being projected within and upon Rivera’s murals: the movement of the film would un-conceal the dead, broken, damaged, and injured bodies that are being polished and smoothed over by the marvelous technique and the intentionally idealized image in the murals of harmony between “man” and technology, between the “races,” and between workers and management, revealing the mural as a vision of something like a death-machine.
+Rivera was no capitalist, but, like Stalin, he admired Ford and Fordism and imagined that this technology for civilization-building could be deflected towards revolutionary ends, and, as such, it was a price worth paying for technological progress.
 Hence the importance of the very idea of sacrifice in Rivera’s conception of the mural and the odious references to Aztec ritual.36

-Rivera’s Murals are a very important, defining, self-image of Detroit.
+Rivera’s Murals are a defining self-image of Detroit.
 Yet it demands a change in its reception such that a Black experience—the ruination of lives—becomes central to an intellectual and cultural critique of that very image.
-The Murals are, after all, at least as formulated by the LRBW, not in any way a workers’ image, but rather an image of murderous conditions.Conceptually, Finally got the news can be understood as an attempt, a practice, to formulate the transformation from an ethic of care—witnessed in this negation of “the welfare and safety”—to a politics of care in the act of making-visible and commanding attention.
-But more to the point is that no ethic of care can be articulated in the competition for attention without a politics of care.
-Fundamental to this ethic and politics of care is the recognition that for industrial modernity, in-hospitality, inattentiveness, and carelessness are built into the point of production, and as such into the foundations of modernity itself from which our contemporaneity has not escaped.
-Care, then, can only arrive in the wake of [à la dérive] retreat (retrait), that is, collapse, withdrawal, but also re-tracing which offers possibilities of new, historically conditioned, projections of hope, where hope is understood as a horizon of possibilities.
+The Murals are, after all, at least as formulated by the LRBW, not in any way a workers’ image, but rather an image of murderous conditions.
+Conceptually, Finally Got the News can be understood as an attempt, a practice, to formulate the transformation from an ethic of care—witnessed in this negation of “the welfare and safety”—to a politics of care in the act of making-visible and commanding attention.
+But more to the point is the argument that no ethic of care can be articulated in the competition for attention without a politics of care.
+Fundamental to this ethic and politics of care is the recognition that, for industrial modernity, inhospitality, inattentiveness, and carelessness are built into the point of production, and as such into the foundations of modernity itself, a truth from which our contemporaneity has not escaped.
+Care, then, can only arrive in the wake of [à la dérive] retreat (retrait), that is, collapse, withdrawal, but also in the re-tracing that offers possibilities of new, historically conditioned, projections of hope, where hope is understood as a horizon of possibilities.
 Care has become the nexus of a pursuit for new or experimental forms of practice and politics cognizant of mutuality, but also conflict.37

 Notes